Ziyadelbanna/Paint/README.md

 # Paint  ![GUI passing](https://img.shields.io/badge/GUI-passing-yellowgreen.svg?style=plastic)

 >_A paint application which draws and colors several geometrical shapes.
-With undo, redo, resize, delete and move shapes, paint is made easier.._
+With undo, redo, resize, delete and move shapes, paint is made easier._

 * Use "PlugIn" to insert any new shape you want that is not included among the default shapes.